Enhanced joint sparsity via Iterative Support Detection: Preliminary Theoretical Analysis

 \subsection{A Sufficient Recovery Condition of TJS Model}

-Here we consider the noiseless compressive sensing model (\ref{eq:l21_0}).
-We first revisit the truncated null space property (t-NSP) proposed in \cite{Wang10ISD}, which is a generalization of the null space property (NSP). \begin{definition} Matrix $A$ satisfies the $t$-NSP of order $L$ for $\gamma>0$ and $0<t \le n$ if
+Here we discuss the noiseless compressive sensing model (\ref{eq:l21_0}).
+We first review the truncated null space property (t-NSP) proposed in \cite{Wang10ISD}, which is a generalization of the null space property (NSP). \begin{definition} Matrix $A$ satisfies the $t$-NSP of order $L$ for $\gamma>0$ and $0<t \le n$ if

 holds for all sets $T\subset\{1,\ldots,n\}$ with $|T|=t$, all subsets $S \subset T$ with $|S|\le L$, and all $\eta \in \mathcal{N}(A)$ --- the null space of $A$.